abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 We get caught up in thinking, I have my name written on this particular issue.
 It’s mine.
 I’m responsible for this project.
 I have to dig this hole.
 I have to fix this railing.
 I’m the one who has to pay the debt.
-It seems so real and important, and so much like it’s the center of the world.
+It seems so real and important, so much like it’s the center of the world.
 We see what the mind has put onto it, what Luang Por Chah would call “a mind-attended thing.”
 He would say, “Everything is mind attended.”
 Even though in the Abhidhamma it says there are some things